KingTheGuy/placement_preview/README.md

 Originally this mod was intended to only preview stairs/slab placement

 _1.1.0 CHANGELOG:_
-  * added support for _inner_ stairs placement & preview (place a normal stairs while looking at the side of a stair)
+  * added support for _outer_ stairs placement & preview (place a normal stairs while looking at the side of a stair)
   * preview distance should now match the gamemode's reach distance (VOXELIBRE)

 _1.0.5 CHANGELOG:_